 Comparative negligence is used in California law.
 Each person involved in the car accident is responsible for a portion of the damages due to comparative negligence.

 If all parties are at fault in an accident, the court will allocate a percentage of fault to each driver to assess the final award for monetary damages.
-And if you think you are at fault or liable, you should wait to make a comment until you have spoken with your car accident attorney.
+And if you think you are at fault or liable, you should wait to make a comment until you have spoken with your car accident attorney in Los Angeles, California.

 After a car accident, avoid these blunders

 Automobile collisions are inconvenient, disturbing, painful, and sometimes fatal.
 In the aftermath of an accident, you can make rash or ill-informed decisions.

 As a result, it is advisable to contact the best car accident attorney in Los Angeles as soon as possible.
 Your car accident lawyer will help you reduce the risk of making a mistake or making a wrong decision.

 If they do not find a lawyer after a car accident, several victims make the following mistakes: